 Income Statement Comparison

-The following table compares the income statements of Texas Instruments Incorporated (TXN) and Microchip Technology Incorporated (MCHP) for their most recent fiscal years, showcasing key financial metrics.
+The following table provides a detailed comparison of the income statements for Texas Instruments (TXN) and Microchip Technology (MCHP), highlighting key financial metrics from their most recent fiscal years.

 |---|---|---|